PlanetKiF/kif.github.io/_posts/members/2021-01-30-charliessilence.md

 description: "KiF Charlies Silence"
 ---

-My nickname has something to do with the city I live in ...
+My nickname has something to do with the city I live in ...<br>
+Btw: always be careful with flashbangs.